Yopla38/Auto-Docstring-python-file/README.md

 python comment_py_file.py

 Principle:
+Usage :
+        simple file : python comment_py_file.py -f path_of_py_file_to_comment
+        watchdog : python comment_file_py.py
                     When the program is run, 3 folders are created if missing: Push_code_here where the code to be commented will be deposited, Original where a copy of each code before modification will be copied and Modified where the commented                        code will be created.
                     The program looks for the presence of file in Push_code_here every 2 seconds.
 When a file is dropped, it copies it to Original, then comments it in Modified.
                     The program works correctly with python files, for c files, tests remain to be done.
+                    Other parameters : -o copy_folders
+                                       -m modified_folder
+                                       -p push_folder